DtxdF/AppJail/README.md

 ## DNS

+**Note**: Note that such scripts are not necessary when you use bridges and a DNS and a DHCP server, such as BIND9/ISC-DHCP or dnsmasq.

 Although AppJail does not ship with a DNS server and does not support one, it has the `appjail-dns` script.

 ```